AdobeDocs/real-time-cdp-collaboration.en/help/guide/destinations/overview.md

 >[!NOTE]
 >
 >This page covers destinations that audiences are activated **to**, such as cloud storage platforms.
-Looking to activate audiences **to a collaborator** within a shared project instead?
-See the [activate audiences](/help/guide/collaborate/activate.md) guide.
+To activate audiences **to a collaborator** within a shared project, refer to the [activate audiences](/help/guide/collaborate/activate.md) guide.

 Destinations are integrations used to send targeted audiences to external platforms.
 These integrations enable you to activate audiences across various marketing channels and platforms for use in campaigns and customer engagement.